Why does a person sweat when falling asleep? Night sweats in men: causes and treatment

 • some mental disorders.

-Of particular concern is tuberculosis, which, despite popular belief, very rarely begins with cough, shortness of breath, or other pulmonary symptoms.
-On the contrary, at first, this disease can only lead to a slight, subfebrile increase in body temperature, which a person may not notice, and increased sweating.
+Particularly dangerous is tuberculosis, which, despite popular belief, very rarely begins with cough, shortness of breath or other pulmonary symptoms.
+On the contrary, at first this disease can only lead to a slight, low-grade increase in body temperature, which a person may not notice, and increased sweating.

-Later, weakness, weight loss, exhaustion, decreased ability to work and, later, cough and shortness of breath may join.
-However, this means that the process has gone far enough.
-Therefore, if sweating increases at night in men, which does not depend on the temperature in the room and working conditions, it is advisable to consult a doctor and undergo an examination.
+Later, weakness, weight loss, exhaustion, decreased ability to work and, later, cough and shortness of breath may occur.
+However, this means that the process has gone quite far.
+Therefore, if sweating increases at night in men, regardless of the temperature in the room and working conditions, it is advisable to consult a doctor and undergo an examination.

-Increased sweating in men can be a sign of increased nervousness, diabetes, kidney disease, thyroid gland, lungs
+Increased sweating in men can be a sign of increased nervousness, diabetes, kidney disease, thyroid disease, lung disease

-Another group of diseases that leads to hyperhidrosis is hormonal disorders.
+Another group of diseases that leads to hyperhidrosis are hormonal disorders.
 With hyperfunction of the adrenal cortex, the level of testosterone in the blood increases, which leads, among other things, to increased night sweats.
-Obesity is also observed, with a predominant deposition of fatty tissue in certain areas:
+Obesity is also observed, with predominant deposition of fatty tissue in certain areas:

 Sometimes hyperhidrosis is a consequence of another sleep disorder - snoring and sleep apnea syndrome.
 As you know, men are more likely to suffer from this disease.
-As a result of frequent respiratory arrests, there is a decrease in the level of oxygen, the accumulation of carbon dioxide in the blood, which disrupts the functioning of the central nervous system, leading it into a state of irritation.
-Therefore, the body reacts to this also by increased sweating.
+As a result of frequent stops in breathing, a decrease in oxygen levels occurs and carbon dioxide accumulates in the blood, which disrupts the functioning of the central nervous system, leading it to a state of irritation.
+Therefore, the body also reacts to this with increased sweat production.

 Basic rules for the treatment of hyperhidrosis

 Therefore, when it appears, it is advisable to consult a doctor and undergo an examination.
-If no organic pathology is found in the hospital, then doctors can also help in the correct modification of lifestyle, and refer to a psychotherapist who will help to cope with stress.
+If the hospital does not reveal organic pathology, then doctors will also be able to help with proper lifestyle modification and refer you to a psychotherapist who will help cope with stress.

 The role of hygiene in the fight against hyperhidrosis

-It is important not to forget about hygiene, to shower regularly and not to wear the same clothes for a long time.
-Tight, tight-fitting and excessively hot clothing should also not be used.
-This can be the cause of ordinary overheating of the body, which causes sweating at night in men.
+It is important not to forget about hygiene, shower regularly and not wear the same clothes for a long time.
+You should also avoid wearing tight, tight-fitting or excessively hot clothing.
+This may be the cause of ordinary overheating of the body, which causes sweating at night in men.

-You need to sleep in a well-ventilated room, with a normal temperature.
-Bedding and pillows should be clean, and the mattress should support proper posture at night.
-You need to pay attention to the blanket - is it too hot for sleeping.
+You need to sleep in a well-ventilated area with normal temperature.
+Bedding and pillow should be clean and the mattress should support proper posture at night.
+You need to pay attention to the blanket - whether it is too hot for sleeping.

-People suffering from heavy sweating are usually advised to pay special attention to hygiene.
+People suffering from excessive sweating are usually advised to pay special attention to hygiene

-Don't eat right before bed.
-Between dinner and the moment when a person goes to bed, at least several hours should pass.
-It is advisable to exclude fatty, fried and spicy or spicy foods from the diet.
-Do not drink a lot of coffee or tea, as they contain stimulants and are also consumed hot, and can lead to episodes of hyperhidrosis.
+You shouldn't eat right before bed.
+There should be at least a few hours between dinner and the time a person goes to bed.
+It is advisable to exclude fatty, fried and hot or spicy foods from the diet.
+There is no need to drink a lot of coffee or tea, as they contain stimulants and are also consumed hot and can lead to episodes of hyperhidrosis.

 Features of medical care for hyperhidrosis

-In the event that sweating is associated with an organic disease, it is necessary to treat it.
-Of course, the above reactions can help reduce the degree of manifestation of such a symptom as hyperhidrosis, however, they cannot completely remove it.
-Only the cure of the underlying disease can completely rid a person of this problem.
+If sweating is associated with an organic disease, it is necessary to treat it.
+Of course, the above reactions can help reduce the severity of symptoms such as hyperhidrosis, however, they cannot completely remove it.
+Only curing the underlying disease can completely rid a person of this problem.

-It is possible to use physiotherapeutic methods - massage, electrophoresis, iontophoresis, injections of certain drugs.
-However, such treatment can be carried out only after appropriate doctor's prescriptions.
+It is possible to use physiotherapeutic techniques - massage, electrophoresis, iontophoresis, injections of certain drugs.
+However, such treatment can only be carried out after appropriate doctor’s prescriptions.

-Sometimes hyperhidrosis can be the result of an increased number of sweat glands.
-This feature of the structure of the skin is inherited.
-In this case, special techniques are used to reduce the number of sweat glands.
+Sometimes hyperhidrosis can result from an increased number of sweat glands.
+This structural feature of the skin is inherited.
+In this case, special techniques are used aimed at reducing the number of sweat glands.

-Until the long-awaited effect of the main treatment has come, patients can be recommended special medical antiperspirants with high concentrations of active substances.
-If excessive sweating is associated with the influence of stress and the reaction of the psyche, then the help of a psychotherapist or neurologist is needed, who can simultaneously prescribe drugs with a sedative effect to calm the excited nervous system.
+Until the long-awaited effect of the main treatment occurs, patients may be recommended special medical antiperspirants with high concentrations of active substances.
+If excessive sweating is associated with stress and a mental reaction, then the help of a psychotherapist or neurologist is needed, who can simultaneously prescribe drugs with a sedative effect to calm the excited nervous system.

 sonzzz.ru